 by Brett Leveridge

-Old movies are like cinematic comfort food in difficult times: they make us laugh, they make us cry, they inspire us and remind us that there is a light at the end of the tunnel.
-Although there are many viewing options to help us pass the time in this stay-at-home era, not everyone has access to the various streaming services.
-So we're pleased to share some highlights from Turner Classic Movies' (TCM) May slate.
+Old movies are like cinematic comfort food in difficult times: they make us laugh, they make us cry, they inspire us.
+Here are 19 films that are recommended viewing from Turner Classic Movies' (TCM) May slate.

 Irene Dunne shines in the lead role in this tale of Norwegian immigrants, rebuilding their lives following the 1906 San Francisco earthquake.
 Several of the film's actors received Academy Award nominations: Dunne for Best Actress, Oscar Homolka for Best Supporting Actor and both Barbara Bel Geddes and Ellen Corby for Best Supporting Actress.